-To prevent energy levels dropping after lunch, many instinctively go for a coffee instead of a dessert or with an actual dessert; or worse, with the entire meal...
+To prevent energy dips after lunch, many instinctively go for a coffee instead of a dessert or with an actual dessert; or worse, with the entire meal...

 I remember very clearly Stephen Langley saying that (digesting) food should not make you tired.
 If you feel like taking a nap after lunch (or after any meal for that matter), then according to his findings, you may not eat the right kind of food for your Blood Type, or according to Xandria Williams, your Metabolic type.